Jareika/zoom-map/readme.md

 ---

-## Installation (manual)
-- Create folder: <your-vault>/.obsidian/plugins/zoom-map
-- Copy build output into that folder: manifest.json, main.js, styles.css
-- Reload Obsidian → Settings → Community plugins → enable Zoom Map

----

 ## Usage

 Simple Mode
-- Use the command "Zoom Map: Insert new map...".
-You have to be in edit mode to insert a new map this way.
+ - Use the command **"Insert new map...".** You have to be in edit mode to insert a new map this way.
  - A modal opens and you can set up your image layers, overlay layers and so on.
  - On a map right click→Options→Edit view... brings you back to this setup.